Generally, you are self employed if you:

 Job Related Vehicle Expenses

-Note: Based on the New Tax Reform, this deduction is not longer available for 2018, unless you need to prepare your State Income taxes where it is necessary.
+Note: Based on the New Tax Reform, starting in 2018 this deduction is not longer available, unless you need to prepare your State Income taxes where it is necessary.

 If you want to take a deduction for the business use of your vehicle, you must decide whether to deduct your actual expenses or use the standard mileage rate.
 The standard mileage is easier to calculate and, if the IRS questions the deduction, only requires that you provide a written, detailed log of the miles driven.
 When deducting actual expenses, gathering the paperwork to substantiate the expenses requires more effort, but deducting the actual expenses on the return may be more beneficial in certain cases.
 Your The Mobile Tax Man tax prepares can help you determine which method is most advantageous for you.